 Let’s take a look.

-Yet, around 67% of burglaries can be deterred by installation a security camera.
+- Yet, around 67% of burglaries can be deterred by installing a security camera.

-Criminals also use security cameras.
-For example near ATMs to record your PIN number and bank information or to monitor behaviour – comings and goings of individuals.
+- Criminals also use security cameras.
+For example near cash machines to record your PIN number and bank information or to monitor behaviour – comings and goings of individuals.

-We hope that you found these facts and information interesting.
+We hope that you found these facts about security cameras interesting.
 The list of interesting and fascinating facts is, of course, not limited to what we have above.